cockroachdb/docs/v20.1/authorization.md

 #### Role admin

-A role admin is a member of the role that's allowed to modify role membership.
-To create a role admin, use [`WITH ADMIN OPTION`](https://www.cockroachlabs.com/docs/stable/grant-roles.html#grant-the-admin-option).
+A `role admin` is a member of the role that's allowed to modify role membership.
+To create a `role admin`, use [`WITH ADMIN OPTION`](https://www.cockroachlabs.com/docs/stable/grant-roles.html#grant-the-admin-option).

 {{site.data.alerts.callout_info}}
-The terms “`admin` role” and “role admin” can be confusing.
-Use the `admin role` if you want the SQL user to have privileges across cluster.
-Use the `role admin` if you want to limit the SQL user’s privileges to that role, but with an option to grant or revoke role membership to other users.
+The terms “`admin` role” and “`role admin`” can be confusing.
+Assign the `admin` role to a SQL user if you want the user to have privileges across cluster.
+Make a SQL user the `role admin` if you want to limit the user’s privileges to its current role, but with an option to grant or revoke role membership to other users.
 {{site.data.alerts.end}}

 #### Direct member

 A user or role that is an immediate member of the role.

 Example: A is a member of B.

 #### Indirect member

 A user or role that is a member of the role by association.

 Example: A is a member of C ... is a member of B where "..." is an arbitrary number of memberships.

 ## Privileges